Skip to main content

 2.3, in the control plane, NRPs can be identified either using

-existing identifiers, such as the MT-ID or Flex-Algo ID, or using a
+existing identifiers such as the MT-ID or Flex-Algo ID, or using a

-newly defined NRP ID.
+newly defined control plane NRP ID.

-Topology [RFC5120] or Flex-Algo [RFC9350]) as the identifier of NRPs,
+Multi-Topology ID or Algorithm ID) as the identifier of NRPs, and

-and distribute the resource-aware SIDs with the associated topology
+distribute the resource-aware SIDs with the associated topology and

-and resource information may be based on the mechanisms described in
+resource information may be based on the mechanisms described in

 [I-D.ietf-lsr-isis-sr-vtn-mt] and [I-D.zhu-lsr-isis-sr-vtn-flexalgo]